marieBvr/TEs_genes_relationship_pipeline/README.md

 -----------------------
 ## R scripts

-There are three R scripts allowing to report different kinds of information:
+There are four R scripts allowing to report different kinds of information:
  - Count the number of TEs
+ - Count the number of TEs with associated genes within a certain distance
  - Overlap statistics, which show how many TEs have an overlap with gene, both upstream and downstream.
  - Distance  statistics,  which  show  the  number  of  TE  with  an  upstream  or  downstream  gene  within  0-500  bp,500-1000 bp, 1000-2000 bp and more than 2000 bp.
 The input file is the result file obtained with the Python script.